- Windows cannot find the Microsoft license software terms is a common error you receive when trying to install Windows.

-There are various problems that can prevent you from installing Windows on your PC.
+Various problems can stop you from installing Windows on your PC.
 Here are some examples reported by users:

 - Windows cannot find the Microsoft software license terms clean install, VMware, Parallels, USB boot, VirtualBox – This issue usually occurs when trying to install Windows on a virtual machine.
-To fix the problem, you need to change the configuration of the virtual machine and the issue should be resolved.
+To fix it, change the configuration settings of the virtual machine (see how). ,

-- Windows cannot find the Microsoft licence terms make sure the installation sources are valid – Sometimes this issue can occur if there’s a problem with installation media.
+- Windows cannot find the Microsoft license terms make sure the installation sources are valid – Sometimes this error can occur when there’s a problem with the installation media.
 To fix it, create a new installation media (see how).

 How to fix Windows cannot find the Microsoft license software terms

 - Reset your BIOS

 - Disconnect the installation media during the installation

 - Use Rufus to create an installation media

 - Try using a different flash drive